-The remedial process order by the District Court has begun.
+The remedial process ordered by the district court has begun.
 Parties are working with the court monitor to develop the "immediate reforms" as described in the court's August 2013 remedial order.
-In addition, all parties and stakeholders are preparing to begin the Joint Reform Process as ordered by the court, where additional reforms will be developed through input from those communities most directly affected by stop and frisk.
+In addition, all parties and stakeholders are beginning the Joint Remedial Process as ordered by the court, where additional reforms will be developed through input from those communities most directly affected by stop and frisk.

 The Center for Constitutional Rights filed the federal class action lawsuit Floyd, et al. v.
 City of New York, et al. against the City of New York to challenge the New York Police Department’s practices of racial profiling and unconstitutional stop and frisks of New York City residents.
 The named plaintiffs in the case – David Floyd, David Ourlicht, Lalit Clarkson, and Deon Dennis – represent the thousands of primarily Black and Latino New Yorkers who have been stopped without any cause on the way to work or home from school, in front of their house, or just walking down the street.

 In a historic ruling on August 12, 2013, following a nine-week trial, a federal judge found the New York City Police Department liable for a pattern and practice of racial profiling and unconstitutional stops.
 Under a new administration, the City agreed to drop its appeal and begin the joint remedial process ordered by the court.
 After attempts by the police unions to derail the process, the United States Court of Appeals at last allowed the City to officially withdraw its appeal in October 2014, and the joint reform process – in which all stakeholders, from community groups to the NYPD, come together to agree on solutions – is being mapped out.